Twipped/CurvyAndTrans.com/posts/2020-01-26.1200.740D5B/09-conclusion.md

 - Social: Added a section about the tendency for trans folk to subconsciously self-select other trans folk.
 - Added the History and What is GD sections to the menu.

+**2/06/2020**

+- Major overhaul of the Causes of Gender Dysphoria page to include lots more information about chromosomal anomalies.

 :::

 ^^^<ul class="nav nav-fill pager">